anttijuu/BooksAndWords/FunctionalParallel/README.md

 You can see this done in the `Functional` implementation in a single main thread.
 Here, the same is done so that the array of words is sliced to *eight parallel threads*.
 The threads go through their *slices* of the words array and count the occurrences of the unique words in their slices into a dictionary (containing String / count pairs).
 As the threads finish, the task group combines the subtask results in one single dictionary of word/count pairs.

-The `withThrowingTaskGroup` group of async tasks takes care of counting the words considering words to ignore.
+The `withTaskGroup` group of async tasks takes care of counting the words considering words to ignore.
 The async tasks produce dictionaries (word and word count in `[String: Int]`) that are then combined to a final dictionary containing the word counts from all the asynchronous subtasks.

-Additionally a semaphore is needed -- after the main thread has launched the Task and task group threads, it waits for the task group to signal the semaphore that the work has been done.
-After this, the main thread continues to the end and the process is finished.

 ## Dependencies

 FunctionalParallel uses the Swift Argument Parser to handle the parameters.
+Note that the current implementation relies on the `async` branch of the ArgumentParser library.

 ## Building and running